thomasdunlap/Autonomous-LiDAR-3D-Object-Detection/README.md

 ## Model-based Object Detection in BEV Image

-We used YOLO3 and Resnet deep-learning models to doe 3D Object Detection.
+We used YOLO3 and ResNet deep-learning models for Object Detection.
 Complex-YOLO: Real-time 3D Object Detection on Point Clouds and Super Fast and Accurate 3D Object Detection based on 3D LiDAR Point Clouds.

 ### Extract 3D bounding boxes from model response